wotakumoe/wotaku/ns.md

 For this example, we will use https://indexbd.xyz.
 !!!

+### Step 1
-- Search your content and click on the file you want to watch.
+Search your content and click on the file you want to watch.

 ![](https://cdn.discordapp.com/attachments/1008207706143871067/1030177927180070953/unknown.png)

-___
+### Step 2

-- Now click the arrow button beside and choose your player or copy paste in your player.
+Now click the arrow button beside and choose your player or copy paste in your player.
 ![](https://cdn.discordapp.com/attachments/1008207706143871067/1030178167652110407/unknown.png)

-___
+### Step 3

-- After loading a bit, it'll start the streaming.
+After loading a bit, it'll start the streaming.
 ![](https://cdn.discordapp.com/attachments/1008207706143871067/1030177315310813204/unknown.png)
-___

 ## DDL Site
 !!! info